 - Integrity: Our actions back our words.

-FHL in Numbers: Between 2010 (when FHL was officially incorporated as an Alberta Non-profit Organization) and 2013:
+FHL in Numbers: Since 2010 (when FHL was officially incorporated as an Alberta Non-profit Organization) to present:

-- FHL has given 154 children of culturally diverse backgrounds a chance to have a genuine hockey and football experience, learning the basic features of each game and building the appropriate athletic skills.
+- FHL has assisted over 2000 children and families of culturally diverse backgrounds a chance to have a genuine hockey and football experience, learning the basic features of each game and building the appropriate athletic skills.

-- 38 (or 25%) have gone on to play one of these sports at the mainstream, community level (32 in hockey, 6 in football).
+- Each year 25% have gone on to play one of these sports at the mainstream, community level

-- 8 siblings (who didn’t participate in FHL) have joined community hockey/football because of their brother’s or sister’s involvement in FHL.
+- Siblings (who didn’t participate in FHL) have joined community hockey/football because of their brother’s or sister’s involvement in FHL

-- Of the 154, at least 28 participants wanted to register for community hockey or football but were not able to because of various barriers including cost, time commitment, and transportation.
+- Those who have not gone on to play community hockey or football but were not able to because of various barriers including cost, time commitment, and transportation.

 - In addition, we have been able to foster (and observe) the individual growth of so many of these children in their level of confidence and sense of pride for their achievements in sports that they had very little knowledge of or involvement in.

-- Since 2010, FHL has collaborated with 14 community partners and groups: Hockey Calgary, U of C Dinos Football Club, Calgary Stampeders, First Student Canada; Ramsay Community Association, Dover Community Association, Marlborough Park Community Association, CTRL-F, Forest Lawn Library, SAIT, Kids Up Front, Calgary Hitman, Kidsport, Tuxedo Source for Sports.
+- Since 2010, FHL has collaborated with various community partners and groups: Hockey Calgary, U of C Dinos Football Club, Calgary Stampeders, First Student Canada; Ramsay Community Association, Dover Community Association, Marlborough Park Community Association, CTRL-F, Forest Lawn Library, SAIT, Kids Up Front, Calgary Hitman, Kidsport, Tuxedo Source for Sports, Deer Run Tim Hortons, MRU Subway.